OccasionalEnthusiast/texttab/README.md

 By tapping directly into CSS styles, it is possible to enhance the base styling to suit individual tables with a high degree of flexibly and precision.

 The specification is designed to simplify the application of CSS styles to tables by providing ways to target table HTML elements, rows, columns and cells as individual items.
 This allows the generation of high quality tables with simple and minimal textual input.

+## License

+Copyright © 2016 Kim Wishart

+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

 [1]:	https://daringfireball.net/projects/markdown/
 [2]:	http://clojure.org